-Which of the following services does the pharmacy provide, or would be willing to provide in the future (under contract with the CCG)?
+Which of the following services does the pharmacy provide, or would be willing to provide the future (under contract with the CCG)?

-Average number of patients each month

-Currently providing Willing to provide in the future Planning to stop the service in the next 12 months Palliative care service Average number of patients each month

-Sharpend Average number of patients each month
+Minor alment service Average number of patients each month OCurrently providing Willing to providen the future (.Planning to stop the servicen the next 12 months Palliative care service Average number of patients each month Currently provid ng C. Willing to provide in the future Planning to stop the service in the next 12 months Sharpend Average number of patients each month Currently providong Willing to providen the future Planning to stop the seMCe in the next 12 months b there a need for a CC (b) cally comissioned service hyour area that b not listed above?

-Currently providing

-Willing to provide in the future

-Is there a need for a CCG locally commissioned service in your area that is not listed above?